MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/security-access-coding.md

 ---

 With access to a table record, you can use the access rights returned to test any operations that apply to that record.
-But this doesn't include capabilities that apply to other operations, such as creating a new record or any other privilege that isn't bound to a specific table.
+But this test doesn't include capabilities that apply to other operations, such as creating a new record or any other privilege that isn't bound to a specific table.
 For these operations, you need to [Check a user's security privileges](#check-a-users-security-privileges).